I love the way you lie.

 "Don't worry about it at all."
 Kat dutifully smiled, beckoning them through the back door and out into the lively yard.
 "You're here and that's the main thing."

-"Oh-" The wife paused from her preening. "-your garden looks... cute."
-Her mouth twitched into an awkward grimacing smile.
+"Oh-" The wife paused from her preening. "- your garden looks... cute."
+Her mouth twitched under the strain of all the Botox keeping it in place, as she finally managed to form an awkward grimacing smile.

-Kat sighed heavily as she glanced down the narrow garden that stretched further back than the eye could see.
-The corner of her mouth twitched as she proudly assessed her decorative handiwork.
-The pretty fairy lights that were pinned to the wooden fences were now beginning to illuminate the makeshift 30th bunting that was hanging between them, and the pastel coloured paper lanterns hanging from the washing line swayed almost in time with the thumping beat of her husband's playlist.
+Kat sighed heavily as she glanced down the narrow garden that stretched further back than the eye could see, and assessed her decorative handiwork.
+The pretty fairy lights that were pinned to the wooden fences were now beginning to illuminate the makeshift 30th bunting that hung between them, and the pastel coloured paper lanterns hanging from the washing line swayed almost in time with the thumping beat of her husband's playlist.

 The new guests continued with their polite small talk, occasionally nodding to people they spotted in the crowd.
-Kat looked around the sea of nameless faces occupying her backyard and her heart felt heavy.
-Apart from the few family members that had made the trip down to London from Birmingham, she actually didn't have many of her own friends, other than a couple of women she worked with, but they didn't feel like friends and were only there out of politeness.
-Everyone at her birthday party was actually a friend or an acquaintance of her husband.
+Kat looked around the sea of faces occupying her backyard and her heart felt heavy.
+Apart from the few family members that had made the trip to London from Stafford, she actually didn't have many of her own friends.
+A couple of women she worked with, who were actually only there out of politeness were the closet she had to friends, but everyone else at her birthday party was actually a friend or an acquaintance of her husband.

-The chiming of the doorbell pulled her from her thoughts, as it repeatedly went again.
+The chiming of the doorbell pulled her from her thoughts, as it repeatedly sounded again.

 "You want me to get that?"
 Her husbands broad cockney accent bellowed over the buzz of the music and the multiple conversations filling the small space around her.